loighic/truth-tables/tt_HW01--characteristic_tts.md

 Type the main logical operator for the given TFL sentence in the space provided.
 (Use ~, v, & , ->, and <->.)<br>
 Hit `enter` (not &ldquo;Submit&rdquo;).<br>
-Type the main logical operator for the TFL sentence in red.
+Type the main logical operator for the sub-sentence that's in red.
 Hit `enter`.<br> Repeat until finished.<br>
 **Then submit the problem.**